Scholarship for Irish Studies

-- As of this year, Brazilian nationals who hold dual European citizenship are not eligible for this scholarship programme, thus encouraging graduates to return to Brazil after course completion.
+- Brazilian nationals who hold dual European citizenship are not eligible for this scholarship programme, thus encouraging graduates to return to Brazil after course completion.

-- Candidates must be residing in Brazil at the time of registration, ensuring a Non-EU fee status.
+- Candidates must be residing in Brazil at the time of registration.

-- Candidates must demonstrate an overall grade of at least 7.1 for undergraduates, or an A or B for postgraduates.
+- Candidates must demonstrate an overall grade of at least 7.1 during their BA degree.

 - The student must not be taking part in an exchange programme.